Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 2- The toolbox structure will be introduced briefly below.
 After that, you can also view the codes and comments in each ".m" file for more details.

-3- There are three set of naming conventions:
+3- There are three sets of naming conventions:
     1) microsoft, like PlotFigure EpwmConfig
     2) gnu-linux, like plot_figure pwm_config
     3) free style, like ss2tf